All Episodes

 This is last August, maybe it was September, it was sometime around that.

-I was out in the big island, and I just finished shooting an episode of the Haney Project.
+I was out in the Big Island, and I just finished shooting an episode of the Haney Project.

-It was at the four seasons on the big island.
+It was at the Four Seasons on the Big Island.

-Nice bar at the four seasons, an outdoor thing.
+We all gathered at the bar, nice bar at the Four Seasons, an outdoor thing.

-And uh all seven or eight of us standing at the bar were having adult beverage, and I have one of these electronic cigarettes going.
+And all seven or eight of us standing at the bar were having adult beverage, and I have one of these electronic cigarettes going.

 Wasn't long before the general manager of the place came over, very polite.